-With over 1000 rifugios, the hut system in the Dolomites is arguably the best in the World and I think that if you are planning a holiday here, you should plan at least one nights stay at a dolomiti hut.
+With over 1000 rifugios, the hut system in the Dolomites is arguably the best in the world and I think that if you are planning a holiday here, you should plan at least one night stay at a dolomiti hut.

 When completing my Alta Via hiking project during the summer of 2019 I met a considerable number of international backpackers who seemed to be very misinformed about mountain huts.

-The majority of the time they carried too much equipment and packed for every eventuality or came unprepared because they thought the huts were like hotels.
+The majority of them carried too much equipment and packed for every eventuality or came unprepared because they thought the huts were like hotels.
 Very few people I met knew exactly what to expect.